-However, as of now, only three states— Delaware, Nevada, and New Jersey—have entered the agreement, and PokerStars does not operate in Delaware or Nevada, so for now, players on PokerStars NJ can only compete against other players within the state.
+However, as of now, only four states — Delaware, Nevada, Michigan, and New Jersey — have entered the agreement.
+Michigan interstate poker has yet to launch, but we anticipate PokerStars will share player pools between NJ and MI soon.
+PokerStars does not operate in Delaware or Nevada, so for now, players on PokerStars NJ can only compete against other players within the state.

 No, well at least not yet.
 PokerStars recently launched in Pennsylvania, but the Pennsylvania Gaming Control Board (PGCB) has yet to join the Multi-State Internet Gaming Agreement (MSIGA).

 Eventually, Pennsylvania is expected to join MSIGA, and once that happens, PokerStars NJ will be able to share its player pool with PokerStars PA.